ogordillo/ROS2_Conversion_Freenove_Big_Hexapod_Robot_Raspberry_Pi/README.md

 ## Setting up Docker/WSL on Windows

-Instructions are in the README.md in src/windows_command/README.md
+Instructions are in the README.md in src/command/README.md

 ## Setting up Docker on RaspberryPi 5 (skip if doing Sim Only)

-Instructions are in the README.md in src/pi_control/README.md
+Instructions are in the README.md in src/control/README.md

 ## Starting the Applications
-Instructions for running the pi_control and windows_command containers.
+Instructions for running the control and command containers.

 ### On WSL
 ```